ElvisYong/smubabygptbot/README.md

 ## 🛡️ Safety & Guardrails (as implemented)

-- Emergency escalation: messages matching severe symptoms (e.g., “blue lips”, “not breathing”, very high fever) trigger an immediate “Call 995 / go to A&E” response.
-- Off-limit topics: self-harm, suicide, sexual content, violence, illegal topics, loans/money lending are declined with helpline pointers.
+- This v0 branch uses simplified checks and a lighter disclaimer.
-- Explicit disclaimer appended to AI responses: “General info only.
-For emergencies, call 995.”
+- Explicit disclaimer appended to AI responses: “Note: General information only.
+For urgent concerns, seek professional help in your area.”

 ---